staff0rd/tfx-cloudflare-purge/README.md

   * Cloudflare > Home

 This task is the same as logging into Cloudflare and using the Caching > Purge Cache > Purge Everything function.

+## Contribute

+This extension is open source.
+Please contribute at <https://github.com/staff0rd/tfx-cloudflare-purge>.